PaulMTheNerd/recipes/Chicken/Chicken Tikka Masala.md

 #### Method
 - In a bowl mix the marinade ingredients
-- Chop the chicken into bite size pieces and mix with the marinade
+- Chop the chicken into bite-size pieces and mix with the marinade
 - Cover with cling film and leave in the fridge overnight
 - Chop the onion and cook in a pan with some oil until soft
 - Add the chicken and let it cook